BGR-EGHA/LSAT-Documentation/source/PROJECT/View/View.rst

 View
 ----

-The Main Log, Catalog and its submenus.
+The Main Log, Catalog and its sub menus.

 .. toctree::
 	:maxdepth: 1